reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

 > **Note**: You may have the impression that creating this simulated device is a bit redundant with what you created in the previous lab, but the attestation mechanism that you implement in this lab is quite different from what you did previously.
 In the previous lab, you used a shared access key to authenticate, which does not require device provisioning, but also does not give the provisioning management benefits (such as leveraging device twins), and it requires fairly large distribution and management of a shared key.
 In this lab, you are provisioning a unique device through the Device Provisioning Service.

 ### Task 1: Create the Simulated Device

+In this task, you will be creating the simulating device using the dotnet project.

 1. On the left-side menu of the **dps-az220-training-{your-id}** blade, click **Overview**.